hamdivazim/Portable-Python/README.md

-# Portable-Python-Code
+# Portable Python

-This is where the code for Portable Python is hosted.
-Download from here is also possible.
+Portable Python is a project that allows you to run _any_ Python Project on _any_ system - it doesn't need to have Python installed!